keboola/connection-docs/storage/buckets/sharing/index.md

 ### Link bucket

-If your organization has shared buckets, a **link button** will be available in the Storage panel.
+If your organization has shared buckets, a **link button** will be available in the Storage section.
 Click on it to link a bucket to the project

 {: .image-popup}
 ![Screenshot -- Link button](/storage/buckets/sharing/link-bucket-1.png)